jbahamon/ctm-frog/Readme.md

 Final Move
 ----------

-- Frog Squash Da: D, B, D, F + a/b/c (Standing, must have Grand Dream activated).
+*Frog Squash Da*: D, B, D, F + a/b/c (Standing, must have Grand Dream activated).
 Uses all of your Power.

 	Masa&Mune throw a barrage of punches and hits.
 If this move connects, a series of attacks will be unleashed on your opponent.
 Can you guess